 bt denotes the mean width of the tension zone; for a T-beam with the flange in compression, only the width of the web is taken into account in calculating the value of bt.

-fctm should be determined with respect to the relevant strength class according to Table 3.1.
+fctm should be determined with respect to the relevant strength class according to Table 3.1 of CYS EN 1992-1-1:2004.

 Alternatively, for secondary elements, where some risk of brittle failure may be accepted, As,min may be taken as 1,2 times the area required in ULS verification.